P.O. Box 56 (Viikinkaari 9)

 OBS!
-The Faculty of biological and environmental sciences decided about joining in the Doctoral programme in atmospheric sciences (ATM-DP) in February 11, 2014, after the enrollment into the programs had started.
-Consequently, ATM-DP does not appear in the selection of doctoral programs for our students in the e-form.
-If you wish to enroll into ATM-DP, please, print the paper form and fill in your details, write ATM-DP program under the Faculty and return the form following the instructions by the Student Register.
+The selection of doctoral programs for the students in the Faculty of biological and environmental sciences expanded during February and March.
+Now the Faculty also participates in the ATM-DP (Faculty council 11 Feb) and HBGP (Faculty council 18 March) doctoral programs.
+If you wish to enroll intoeither one, please, print the paper form and fill in your details and write ATM-DP or HBGP program under the Faculty and return the form following the instructions by the Student Register.

 Q: When and how can I sign in to a Doctoral program?
 If I already belong to one of the older programs will I automatically be signed in to its successor?

 A: PhD students are requested to enroll into the doctoral programs by the end of February 2014 (see above).
 The Student Register has sent every PhD attending and non-attending student a letter enquiring which program they wish to join.
 No-one will be signed into any of the programs automatically.
 The enquiry has been sent also to those students who have previously belonged to some doctoral program and to those who were granted a payed doctoral student position in one of the programs in the fall 2013 call.

 Q: I am applyin for a salary position from one of the doctoral programs.
 If I get the position, will I automatically also get the right to pursue a doctoral degree?